 Given observations like these, it’s not surprising that patient communication boards have become a ubiquitous presence in hospital rooms nationwide.
 Used properly, they are shown to improve doctor-patient communication, patient safety and overall patient satisfaction.

-In a pilot program at Stanford University Medical Center, implementation of simple dry-erase patient communication whiteboards measurably improved patients’ awareness of physician names, treatment goals and estimated discharge dates.
-Likewise, hospital staff overwhelmingly found the patient communication boards to be helpful and were likely to integrate patient communication boards in their daily workflow ongoing.
+In a pilot program at Stanford University Medical Center, implementation of simple dry-erase patient whiteboards measurably improved patients’ awareness of physician names, treatment goals and estimated discharge dates.
+Likewise, hospital staff overwhelmingly found the whiteboards to be helpful and were likely to integrate such communication tools in their daily workflow ongoing.

 Another experiment at York Hospital in York, Penn., found that adding a simple phrase to a patient communication board could have dramatic safety effects.
-After the words “Call a nurse, a fall is worse” were added to the hospital’s patient communication boards, the incidence of patient falls declined by 62%.
+After the words “Call a nurse, a fall is worse” were added to the hospital’s in-room patient whiteboards, the incidence of patient falls declined by 62%.